brigaldies/search_with_machine_learning_course/week4/project4.md

 First pass:
 - 10+20+30 < 100: C1, C2, and C3 are rolled up to their parent P1.
 - 30 < 100: P1 is rolled up to its parent P2.

+The label column is updated as shown below:
 ```
 P1 C1 10 Label:P1
 P1 C2 20 Label:P1